MacroFinanceHub/Skill-Biased-Structural-Change---Replication-Package/Figures1&2/README.md

 ## Figures1&2
 This folder contains the files needed to produce Figure 1 in section 2.3 and Figure 2 in section 2.4 of the paper.
-Each subfolder contains the corresponding *.do* file needed to produce the figure.
+Each subfolder contains the corresponding *.do* file needed to produce the corresponding figure.
 They take as inputs files contained in the folders called *excel_files* and/or *dta_files*.

 ### Subfolder: Figure 1